jtopnani/Airlines-Dashboard/README.md

     l) Seat comfort - 3.44/5
     m) Departure & arrival convenience - 3.22/5

   while calculating average rating, null values have been ignored as they were not relevant for some customers.

+  These ratings may change based on applying different visual filters.